Staying at home and abusive relationships

 For people in abusive relationships, the Coronavirus situation may make things worse - there are already reports of a rise in the number of those in difficulty.

-The fears and uncertainties linked to the Coronavirus may make perpetrators of abuse more tense, angry and unpredictable than usual.
-And being told by the government to stay at home means more time in isolation with them.
+The fears and uncertainties linked to the Coronavirus may make perpetrators of abuse more tense, angry and unpredictable than usual and staying at home means more time in isolation with them.

 This includes trying to stick to a daily routine that supports our mental and physical health.
 For example, going outdoors for a walk or run (while staying the recommended distance of two meters from others) will give you a break from the other person and could be a chance to seek help.